Teen Leadership Program

-Our leadership development programs give teens both a theoretical and practical foundation in leadership, which will serve them well in staff roles at camp and in outside pursuits.
-The highlights of these complementary programs are leadership workshops, hands-on apprenticeships, service projects, outdoor adventure-based learning, and all the friendships and fun that mark a Camp Sloane experience!
+Our leadership development program give teens both a theoretical and practical foundation in leadership, which will serve them well in staff roles at camp and in outside pursuits.
+The highlights of these programs are leadership workshops, hands-on apprenticeships, service projects, skills-based learning, and all the friendships and fun that mark a Camp Sloane experience!

 LEAD - Learn, Experience, Act and Develop

-There are no prerequisites for the LEAD program, campers must be at least rising 10th grade and you can register for this program online.
+- There are no prerequisites for the LEAD program - campers must be at least rising 11th grade and you can register for this program online.
 There are a limited amount of spots for LEAD, so make sure to register early!
-See our Dates and Rates page for more information.

 I think teens should join the LEAD program because it allows them to learn about attributes that make successful counselors, while still enjoying the camper-style Sloane that campers come back every year for.
 It is the best of both worlds.” - Sean, 4-year camper

 I learned not only skills to help with my future but also ensure others' future and safety.” - Huntley, 1st-year camper